Mini Bands, Big Results! Check Out This Full-Body Resistance Band Workout

 - Keeping your neck in line with your spine, lift your arms, chest, and legs off the floor.

-- With the arms and legs lifted, use your shoulders to pull the band toward you and behind your head.
+- With the arms and legs lifted, pull the band toward you and behind your head.

 - Extend your arms, pushing the band in front of you.